3Arts Village: Features

 3Arts Village is a small shopping center, in contrast to the larger ones nearby (like Constantia Village), and the numerous full shopping malls that the Southern Suburbs is home to (such as Blue Route Mall and Cavendish Square).

 The center is home to over 30 stores, covering around 7,400 square meters.

 Categories of retail and services offered at 3Arts Village include groceries, restaurants, personal care, books, and homeware.

-Anchor tenants include Woolworths, Pick n Pay, Clicks, and store & more.
+Anchor tenants include Woolworths Food, Pick n Pay and Clicks.
 The center is also home to a WeBuyCars pre-owned vehicle sales pod, which is situated in 3Arts' car park.

 Heritage

 In 2022, the shopping center's owners commissioned a visual display to tell the story of 3Arts through the ages.
 A main display was erected, along with smaller wall-mounted images of old souvenir programs from the time when 3Arts was theatre, which were installed all around the shopping center for visitors to enjoy.

 The project ended up being a community initiative.
 Rapfund Investments went to the Western Cape Archives, the National Library, used materials provided by the Quibell family, and invited the public to contribute towards the project.